mweneh/phase-1-project-meals/README.md

 You will need to fetch data using https://www.themealdb.com/api/json/v1/1/search.php?s=${searchInput}

-where searchInput is the meal name like Shawarma
+Where searchInput is the meal name like Shawarma